 Pros vs Cons: Merrell hiking boots and shoes

 Merrell has a rabid fan base—and many detractors who think Merrell hiking boots and shoes are little more than glorified sneakers.
-Here's a balanced overview of the brand's pros and cons for hikers and backpackers:
+My Merrell brand review is based on my specialized Merrell training and my personal experience hiking in the Merrell hiking boots and shoes mentioned above.
+Here's a balanced overview of the brand's pros and cons:

-Many hikers assume that Merrell is one of the best brands for hiking boots and shoes, based on its popularity.
+Many hikers assume that Merrell is one of the best brands for hiking boots and shoes since so many people recommend them via social media.
 However, Merrell hikers are mostly made for the mass market, not the outdoor specialty market.
 Merrell may be a top shelf brand at sporting good chain stores, but it may be a bottom shelf brand at REI or your local hiking and backpacking specialty shop.
 If hiking boots were beers, Merrell would be yellow beer brand like Budweiser— not a craft brewery.

 Overall, these are the "best fits" and "best matches" for Merrell hiking boots and hiking shoes: